Gs5570/Digital-Business-Card/README.md

 ---

-To run do project locally:
+Command to run the project after you download it locally:

 1. `npm install`
 2. `npm run dev`